Kanstarry9T/Cong_ATSC/readme.md

 You need to specify the following parameters for generation.
 ```
-- The roadnet data of the city
+- The road net data of the city
-- The city paramters
+- The city parameters
   - Population
   - Population density
   - Area size
 ```

-The roadnet data required should be aranged in the form below.
+The roadnet data required should be arranged in the form below.
 ```
 ./generator/<city name>/roadnet.txt
 ```
-As for the city paramters of the generation.
-You may use your custom data by modifiying file `citylist.xlsx`, which will be read while running `tripGenerator.py`.
+As for the city parameters of the generation, you may use your custom data by modifying the file `citylist.xlsx`, which will be read while running `tripGenerator.py`.

 You may start generation by running the following command.
 ```